neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Introduction.rst

 Back in 2005 it was decided to start with a new TYPO3 version that should eventually replace the current major version 4.
-In the long and twisted process that followed we had to write a new framework first (FLOW3), struggle with the release schedule of PHP6, fight tools not supporting PHP namespaces, and come up with good ideas for that next-generation CMS we were about to build.
+In the long and twisted process that followed we had to write a new framework first (TYPO3 Flow), struggle with the release schedule of PHP6, fight tools not supporting PHP namespaces, and come up with good ideas for that next-generation CMS we were about to build.